 7.2 Since our web server is based in the UK, normally, your data will only be stored in the UK, or within the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).

-7.3 However, if at a later date, we decide to use a third party cloud service to help speed up the loading of web pages for users located in different parts of the world, cached copies of our website will be stored outside of the UK.
+7.3 However, to help speed up the loading of web pages for users located in different parts of the world, at any time, we may decide to use a third party cloud service, cached copies of our website will be stored outside of the UK.

 7.4 Therefore, some or all of your data may be stored outside of the UK, and the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.